 Broome is a photographers dream, with white sandy beaches, aqua blue water and incredible sunsets.

-If relaxing isn’t your style… don’t panic!
-Here are WAE’s Top 7 things to see and do in Broome:
+However, if relaxing isn’t your style… don’t panic!
+Here’s a bunch of more adventurous things to see and do in Broome.

-The Horizontal Falls, located in the Buccaneer Archipelago within the Kimberley Region, have been described by David Attenborough as “One of the greatest wonders of the nature world.”
+Horizontal Falls, located in the Buccaneer Archipelago within the Kimberley Region, has been described by David Attenborough as, “One of the greatest wonders of the natural world”.

 This natural phenomenon occurs due to intense tidal current rushing through two narrow coastal gorges.
-The water builds up in front of the gaps faster than it can flow through causing up to 5-metre high waterfalls between the two bays.
+The water builds up in front of the gaps faster than it can flow through, causing up to 5m high waterfalls between the two bays.

 The only way to get out to the horizontal falls on a tour is by seaplane, with tours running from both Broome and Derby.
-The seaplane flies over the Buccaneer Archipelago, which is made up of eight hundred islands.
-Be sure to have your camera ready because before you land on the tranquil waters of Talbot Bay, you fly above the Falls and get to witness nature at its best.
+The seaplane flies over the Buccaneer Archipelago, which is made up of 800 islands.
+Be sure to have your camera ready because before you land on the tranquil waters of Talbot Bay, you fly above Horizontal Falls and get to witness nature at its best.

 Malcolm Douglas Crocodile Park is located 15 minutes outside of Broome.
-It is home to some of Australia’s largest crocodiles.
-It’s a must-visit when you are in Broome.
+It is home to some of Australia’s largest crocodiles and is a must-visit when you’re in Broome.

 There are plenty of pearl farms in the Kimberley.
-Willie Creek is the closest and located 38km North of Broome on the scenic tidal estuary of Willie Creek.
+Willie Creek Pearl Farm is the closest and located 38km North of Broome on the scenic tidal estuary of Willie Creek.

-Here you can do a 2-hour guided tour which includes how pearlers seed live oysters to produce pearls, a boat tour of the stunning Willie Creek and most importantly, Pearl Shopping.
-For those that don’t like shopping but want a thrill, there are many different scenic helicopter rides available at the farm that provide an amazing view of the surrounding area including the northern end of Cable Beach.
+Here you can do a 2 hour guided tour which includes learning how pearlers seed live oysters to produce pearls; a boat tour of the stunning Willie Creek and, most importantly, pearl shopping.
+For those that don’t like shopping but want a thrill, there are many different scenic helicopter rides available at the farm that provide an amazing view of the surrounding area, including the northern end of Cable Beach.